permalik/nba_app/README.md

 ## Using NBA2012

-Click < here > to navigate to the application.
+Click https://calvient-nba.netlify.app/ to navigate to the application.